tetsuo-cpp/sigstore-conformance/README.md

 `sigstore-conformance` is a conformance testing suite for Sigstore clients.

-Make an edit so I can test a PR.
+Make another edit so I can test a PR.

 ## Usage